anupublichealth/publichealth1/README.md

   <li>Discuss through group meeting.</li>
   <li>Actively engage in conversations with stakeholders to get a clear understanding of requirements.</li>
 </ul>
-* Time estimate is not specified as client requirements may change (and often will change) throughout the lifecycle of the project.<br/>
+* Time estimate is not specified as client requirements may change (and often will change) throughout the lifecycle of the project.

 **2. Setup(Sprint 0)**<br/>
 <ul>